jwaizguy/hub-tfs/overview.md

 ## Key Features:

-•	Rapid Discovery of Open Source: Rapid scanning and identification of open source libraries, versions, license, and community activity using the Black Duck® KnowledgeBaseTM – the industry’s most complete with detailed data on more than 2 million open source projects and 79,000+ known open source vulnerabilities.
+•	Rapid Discovery of Open Source: Rapid scanning and identification of open source libraries, versions, license, and community activity using the Black Duck® KnowledgeBase™ – the industry’s most complete with detailed data on more than 2 million open source projects and 79,000+ known open source vulnerabilities.

 •	Identify Open Source Risks: Create an inventory of all open source in use and map to known security vulnerabilities, identifying and prioritizing the severity of the vulnerability and explore remediation steps.